HarrisonA/HarrisonA.github.io/_posts/2015-12-20-DangerVar.md

 ---

-A very simple, yet useful trick.

 Whenever you are writing a recursive function, you run the risk of the recursion never ending and causing a stack overflow.
-<br><br>
 One way to prevent this is to create a "danger" variable.
 Essentially, the danger variable is a way to provide an exit from a function that is running in infinite recursion.
 <br><br>

 How it works:
 <br><br>1) Create a global danger variable and set it equal to zero.
 <br><br>2) Every time you enter the recursive function, increase the count of that variable and check if that count is greater than the amount recursive calls you expect.
 <br>